 In South India, Andra Pradesh, Srisailam is reputed for its sacred and primeval nature and is also known as the “Kailash of the South”.
 It is home to hundreds of temples and shrines, dedicated to different deities.
-However, the most famous temple is the Mallikarjuna Swami Jyotirlinga, which holds one of the 12 jyotirlingams of Lord Shiva.
+The most famous temple is the Mallikarjuna Swami Jyotirlinga, which holds one of the 12 jyotirlinga in India dedicated to Lord Shiva.
 The temple is also a Mahashakti Peetha.

 Legend of Mallikarjuna Swamy Jyotirlinga :